 Students must be 15 or 16-years-old at the time of class and have a learner's permit.
 Anyone with a driver's license, Joshua's Law certificate or who doesn't meet the age restriction is not eligible to take the course.

-The class is extremely popular, and slots fill up quickly when online registration begins at 12 a.m. on January 1 of each year.
+The class is extremely popular, and slots fill up quickly when ONLINE REGISTRATION begins annually at 12:01 a.m. on Feb.
+1.